DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

  <li>All VMU save and application metadata appear in English on the Dreamcast's BIOS menu save manager.</li>
  <li>A new font sheet was created, along with new SH4 assembly code to support narrower glyph tiles and all related modifications (read more in <a href="https://www.dreamcast-talk.com/forum/viewtopic.php?f=52&t=14736&start=40#p166415">this Dreamcast-Talk.com forum post</a>).</li>
  <li>The "Learn the Lyrics" mini-game previously functioned as a basic Kana lesson for players, and has been modified to teach the player the Ainu phonetics for Nakoruru's "secret song".</li>
- <li>Default text-speed setting has been changed from "regular" to "fast" (adjustable in settings menu).</li>
+ <li>The text fade-in speed has been increased to account for difference in how English is read (compared to Japanese).
+Additionally, the default speed setting has been changed from "regular" to "fast" (adjustable in settings menu).</li>
  <li>Subtitles have been added for spoken dialogue during the "Teach a Girl to Fish" mini-game.</li>
  <li>Quiz mini-games completely overhauled and localized.</li>
   <ul>